-If for whatever reason there are no Great Whites, it might be because Killer Whales have swum through the area.
+If for whatever reason there are no Great Whites, it might be because Killer Whales have swam through the area.
 Keep your eyes peeled for these too.

 When is the best time to visit Gansbaai, South Africa?

-There is potential to view the sharks all year round and even though you’re likely to see a Great White Shark it’s not 100% guaranteed.
+There is potential to view the sharks all year round and even though you’re likely to see a Great White Shark it’s never going to be 100% guaranteed.

 Sometimes, Killer Whales swim through the channel, however, the Killer Whales actually kill Great White Sharks, they are one of their few natural predators.
 When Killer Whales have been in the area, sightings of Great Whites diminish.